The fearless women on the frontline

 How do we end violence against women?

 Violence against women is preventable.
-Research shows the vital work of independent women's rights organisations is the single most effective way to create the real change that will bring down violence against women.
-These organisations are critical drivers of women's movements and wider social movements, with extensive knowledge and experience in ending gender discrimination and creating positive changes in women’s lives.
+Research shows the vital work of independent women's rights organisations is the single most effective way to create the real change that will bring down violence against women.1 These organisations are critical drivers of women's movements and wider social movements, with extensive knowledge and experience in ending gender discrimination and creating positive changes in women’s lives.

-Our government can change this.
+Our government can help change this.
 We’re calling on the UK government to dedicate an extra £70 million from the existing aid budget over the next three years, so that women’s rights organisations can keep doing their transformative work to end violence.

 What can I do to end violence against women?